 } else { Write-Output "Shortcut Not Found" }

-If you do not want to delete a desktop shortcut from Public desktop and want to delete it from the desktop of User’s profile.
-You can use below powershell script code instead and use that to delete it
+If you do not want to delete a desktop shortcut from the Public desktop and prefer to remove it from the desktop within the user’s profile, you can use the following PowerShell script code.
+Save this code in a .ps1 file and use it for the deletion process.

-Desktop path of User’s profile is C:\users<username>\desktop.
-If your desktop has been redirected to Onedrive then User’s profile desktop location will be C:\Users\<username>\OneDrive – myorg\Desktop.
-However, in below script code you just need to modify $ShortcutFile variable.
-Keeping other lines of code as it is.
+The desktop path within the user’s profile is typically C:\Users<username>\Desktop.
+If your desktop has been redirected to OneDrive, then the user’s profile desktop location will be C:\Users<username>\OneDrive – myorg\Desktop.
+However, in the script code below, you only need to modify the $ShortcutFile variable, keeping the other lines of code as they are.

 $DesktopPath = [Environment]::GetFolderPath("Desktop")